ebuzeryalcin/Yumi-Travelling-Quiz-MS2/README.md

 - [Google Fonts](https://fonts.google.com/) - Has been used to style texts on my website, great tool with many fonts to choose between.
 - [Favicon](https://www.favicon-generator.org/) - Has been used to make my own custom favicon which matches my page logo.

+***

+## Testing

+Here are the tests I have made on my webpage:
+1. All of my code have been validated to make sure there are no errors.
+My HTML code have been validated through [W3 HTML Validator](https://validator.w3.org/).
+The CSS code have been validated through [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) and the Javascript through [JSHint](https://jshint.com/).

+### Html
+-	Changed place of script to improve performance from head to bottom of body.
+-	I was suggested by Lighthouse tools to change format of my images from .png to webp. so the page could load faster.
+I did manage to find an online converter.
+After converting my images to .webp I could add them to my project.
+-	Lighthouse suggested me to add aria-labels to button improve accessibility of my website so I added aria-labels to my buttons in my html pages.
+-	Html validator found that my logo in footer section did not have an alt attribute.
+Solved by adding alt attributes to every html page.